ericspod/Eidolon/INSTALLATION.md

  * PyQt 4.10.4+ (earlier 4.\* versions may work, 5 will not for now)
  * Numpy 1.8.0+ (earlier 1.7 versions may work, 1.6 does not)
  * SciPy 0.13.3+ (earlier versions may work)
+ * Cg (Linux only, Windows/OSX included with EidolonLibs)

 ----

 ## Windows